apache/nuttx/configs/sama5d3x-ek/README.txt

 ================================

   The older, OABI buildroot toolchain is also available.
-To use the OABI toolchain, use the build instructtions above, but (1) modify the cortexm3-eabi-defconfig-4.6.3 configuration to use OABI (using 'make menuconfig'), or (2) use an exising OABI configuration such as cortexm3-defconfig-4.3.3
+To use the OABI toolchain, use the build instructions above, but (1) modify the cortexm3-eabi-defconfig-4.6.3 configuration to use OABI (using 'make menuconfig'), or (2) use an existing OABI configuration such as cortexm3-defconfig-4.3.3

 NXFLAT Toolchain